bbauska/W3Cx-5of5/README.md

   title="CodePen; Debug Mode"
   alt="CodePen; Debug Mode." />

-With CodePen, another tool we use a lot in the course, you've got the debug mode.
+<p>With CodePen, another tool we use a lot in the course, you've got the debug mode.
 Just save your work and click on "change view mode" we’ve got "debug mode" here.
 And you can also open the console.
 If you click on the console button here, you can have a console here, and see what is going on.
-CodePen does not display the error messages, so is better for debugging to click on the "debug mode", here.
+CodePen does not display the error messages, so is better for debugging to click on the "debug mode", here.</p>

-You've got the page in standalone mode, and you can open the dev tool console.
+<p>You've got the page in standalone mode, and you can open the dev tool console.
 With local files, I’ve got another example here with HTML code that uses it some JavaScript code from a "script.js" file.
 If I make an error here, an error in the name console, I save.
 I can run the result: "Open in browser".
 I click, it does nothing.
-I open the dev tool console and I see where the problem is and I can click on the link on the right and it shows the line with the error.
+I open the dev tool console and I see where the problem is and I can click on the link on the right and it shows the line with the error.</p>

-Let&apos;s introduce what is debugging.
+<p>Let&apos;s introduce what is debugging.</p>

 <h4>You will make errors!</h4>

-When you are developing a Web Application that contains JavaScript code, you will make errors.
+<p>When you are developing a Web Application that contains JavaScript code,
+you will make errors.</p>

 <h4>Repeat after me: &quot;I WILL MAKE ERRORS!&quot; ; &quot;I WILL MAKE ERRORS!&quot;</h4>

-There will be error messages, and you will need to print messages for debugging your code.
-We will see more advanced debugging techniques at different points in this course, but for the moment, let&apos;s see the basics of JavaScript debugging: seeing error messages in the devtool console, or in the &quot;console tab&quot; of your source code editor.
+<p>There will be error messages, and you will need to print messages for
+debugging your code.
+We will see more advanced debugging techniques at different points in this course, but for the moment, let&apos;s see the basics of JavaScript debugging: seeing error messages in the devtool console, or in the &quot;console tab&quot; of your source code editor.</p>

-We will not look at the JavaScript syntax here, but more at &quot;JavaScript in the browser&quot;, how it works, how to start writing code, etc.
+<p>We will not look at the JavaScript syntax here, but more at &quot;JavaScript
+in the browser&quot;, how it works, how to start writing code, etc.</p>

-First of all, you need to find a way to debug your code and see errors.
+<p>First of all, you need to find a way to debug your code and see errors.
-If your work does not produce any results, you need to know why!
+If your work does not produce any results, you need to know why!</p>

 <h4>Your Swiss army knife: your browser devtools, especially the devtool console!</h4>

-For this you will use <b>the dev. tools of your browser</b>.
+<p>For this you will use <b>the dev. tools of your
+browser</b>.
 Press <b>F12</b> (or ctrl-shift-i) in Windows or <b>cmd-option-i</b> in MacOS to open the dev. tools, then go to the console tab: <b>this is where errors will be displayed</b>, or messages of your own (use the console.log(string) JavaScript function in the JavaScript code embedded in your html page).
-In the console, you will be able to type any JavaScript command.
+In the console, you will be able to type any JavaScript command.</p>

 <p>Let&apos;s look at this example below (or online as a
 <a href="http://jsbin.com/moqimuz/edit?html,console,output" target="_blank" rel="noopener noreferrer">JS Bin)</a>:</p>